 Important travel guidance:

 UW-Madison Travel Policy precludes university-affiliated student travel to locations that are under a current U.S. Department of State (DoS) Level 3 or Level 4 advisory designation, a Centers for Disease Control and Prevention (CDC) Warning Level 3 notice, and locations specifically designated as a “Travel Warning” location by the Provost.
 To read this policy and potentially request a waiver, see information on UW-Madison International Safety and Security website.
 Students hoping to travel to a location currently under a travel advisory are allowed to apply for a Scott Kloeck-Jenson Fellowship but it is the responsibility of awardees to secure any necessary waivers via the UW-Madison’s international travel policy.
 Notice that the above information applies to your planned travel if any part of your itinerary takes you through an area that is under a travel advisory.
 Also, please note that health insurance is required per UW policy and proof of coverage will be required of awardees.
 Questions regarding the UW-Madison travel policy should be directed to Ron Machoian, the UW-Madison ISSD, who can be contacted at firstname.lastname@example.org, or at 608.890.2446.

 The application period for the 2021 awards is now closed.
 Deadline to submit an application for summer 2021 awards was Monday, March 1, 2021 by 10am.

 Letters of recommendation must be received by this deadline as well.

 Please address any questions to Mark Lilleleht at email@example.com or 608.265.6070.

-We are migrating the SKJ Fellowship pages to the IRIS website.
-In the meantime, you can view a full list of past SKJ Fellows (and their projects) and learn more about Scott Kloeck-Jenson on the archived Global Studies website.
+We are slowly migrating the SKJ Fellowship pages to the IRIS website.
+You can view a full list of past SKJ Fellows (and their projects) and learn more about Scott Kloeck-Jenson on the archived Global Studies website.